 VHF and HF equipment might employ more modern digital technology.

-New developments may be employed, for instance by non-GMDSS communication providers, as well as the use of mobile phones, satellite systems, including regional satellite systems, and the possible introduction of new technologies in future.
+New developments may be employed, for instance by non-GMDSS communication providers, as well as the use of mobile phones, satellite systems, including regional satellite systems, and the possible introduction of new technologies in the future.

+Survival craft communications, homing and locating equipment.

+Examination of the how maritime safety information is provided to ships.

 What measures which could or should be taken to encourage additional satellite service providers to enter the GMDSS?

 Identify elements that may be phased out from current carriage requirements.